Preventing environmental damage

 Environmental damage

-Environmental damage is usually defined as damage caused by a sudden incident where an environmentally harmful substance or energy enters or may enter the environment.
-Environmental damage may occur due to an accident or negligence, but it may also be caused over a longer period of time when an environmentally harmful substance leaks slowly into the environment.
-Environmental damage may affect e.g. the soil, air, natural environment, surface waters and groundwater, and it may pose a risk to human health.
+Often this refers to an oil or chemical spill and its consequences in connection with accidents or other disruptions.
+Environmental damage may also occur over a longer period of time, such as when harmful substance leaks slowly into the environment.
+Environmental damage may affect e.g. the soil, air, natural environment surface waters and groundwater, and it may pose a risk to human health.

 Oil and chemical spills